-Corn, also known as maize, is a large grain plant which is said to have originated in Mexico and Central America.
+Corn, also known as maize or our good old (Bhutta/Makkai/Challi) in Hindi, ‘Mokka Jonnalu‘ in Telugu, ‘Makkacholam‘ in Tamil, ‘Cholam‘ in Malayalam, ‘Musukina Jola’ in Kannada, ‘Makkai‘ in Gujarati, ‘Makai‘ in Marathi and Punjabi and ‘Butta‘ in Bengali.
+Corn is a large grain plant which is said to have originated in Mexico and Central America.
 Though viewed as a vegetable, it is actually a food grain.
 The leafy stalk of the plant produces ears, which contain the grains known as kernels.
 For every kernel on the cob, there is a strand of silk.
-The white and yellow kernels are most popular, but today corn is available in red, brown, blue and purple also.
+The white and yellow kernels are most popular, but today, corn is available in red, brown, blue and purple also.
 The white and yellow hybrids are known as butter and sugar corn which contain both kinds of kernels.
 This cereal is known for its pleasant taste and its versatility.

-For simplicity is reading, we have broken down this segment into corn health benefits followed by skin and hair benefits.
+For simplicity in reading, we have broken down this segment into health benefits of corn followed by the skin and hair benefits.

 In addition to its delicious sweet taste, corn is high in fiber, low in fat and a great source of essential nutrients offering an array of health benefits given below.

 Corn is high in dietary fiber which comprises of both soluble and insoluble fiber.
-Soluble fiber helps in blocking cholesterol absorption by turning into a gel like consistency whereas insoluble fiber prevents constipation and intestinal problems by promoting soft and bulky stool that can move easily through the intestines, thus reducing the chances of Irritable Bowel Syndrome and diarrhea.
-Thus, it aids in preventing digestive problems like constipation and hemorrhoids as well as colon cancer.
+Soluble fiber helps in blocking cholesterol absorption by turning into a gel-like consistency whereas insoluble fiber prevents constipation and intestinal problems by promoting soft and bulky stool that can move easily through the intestines, reducing the chances of Irritable Bowel Syndrome and diarrhea.
+Thus, it helps prevent digestive problems like constipation and hemorrhoids as well as colon cancer.
 Though corn contains both types of fiber, it has a higher content of insoluble fiber.

 2. Prevents Anemia:

 Anemia is caused due to the deficiency of vitamin B12 and folic acid.
-Corn contains a significant amount of these as well as iron which is one of the essential minerals required to form new red blood cells.
-Deficiency of iron can also cause anemia.
+Corn contains a significant amount of these as well as iron, which is one of the essential minerals required to form new red blood cells.
+The deficiency of iron can also cause anemia.

 3. Increased Energy: